 Nevada General (Financial) Power of Attorney Form

-Signing requirements (NRS 162A.220) – Principal’s signature must be notarized.
+Signing requirements (NRS 162A.220) – Once you’ve completed the form, you’ll need to have your signature notarized.

 Nevada law specifies a range of conditions in which an individual will be deemed “incapacitated” (and thus the POA being terminated).
 You are considered “incapacitated” if you are:

 - Suffering from an impairment in the ability to receive and evaluate information or make or communicate decisions (even with the use of technological assistance);

 - Outside of the United States and unable to return.